satween/docker-dev/README.md

 This repository contains docker containers that able to run IDE (or any other GUI software)

 Running GUI inside docker container is not the case that docker was build for.
-However, ease of configuration and community support makes it much more convenient that running and supporting virtual machines.
+However, ease of configuration and community support makes it much more convenient than running and supporting virtual machines.

 ## Setup